SudanBoy/LancasterPrayerTimes/README.md

 **Introduction:**

 This Android Project is a dedicated effort for Masjid E-nour, Lancaster City, Uk.
-Its main purpose is to ease the strugle of opening PDF files and save the time spent on checking the timetable on the website.
+Its main purpose is to ease the struggle of opening PDF files and checking the timetable on the website.

 **Current Features:**

-1- The App shows today's 5 prayers times.
+1- Shows all the 5 times of today's prayers (including Sheri, Sunrise and Asr-time in Hanafi Mazhab).
-2- It highlights the next prayer.
+2- Highlights the next prayer.
-3- It also countdown to either Azan or Igama.
+3- Countdown to either Azan or Igama.

 **Features to come:**

 1- Notifications (Alarms, alerts, vibrations, etc ...).
-2- Monthly view for the prayer.
+2- Monthly view of the prayer.